Let's be real, the work involved in a job search feels like a job in itself.

 We came up with a few benefits you could offer to not help members with their job search, but engage them along the way, too!
 Consider which might be a good fit for your association or chamber:

-1. Resume writing and LinkedIn tips
+1. Offer resume writing and LinkedIn workshops

-Organizing their experience, highlighting important metrics and milestones, and writing each section effectively are just a few things to focus on when it comes to resumes.
+Organizing experience, highlighting important metrics and milestones, and writing each section effectively are just a few things to focus on when it comes to resumes.
 (Not to mention, making ongoing updates as experience grows.)
 Consider

-2. Cover letter strategy
+2. Teach them proper cover letter strategy

-3. Mock interviews
+3. Host mock interviews

-4. A job search peer community
+4. Provide a job search peer community

 This could be a part of an existing group or an entirely new one, but consider the impact of gathering your members to talk about their job search efforts.
 Having an outlet to share ideas, discuss what’s worked, and even vent frustrations could make the difference in their confidence, motivation, and overall success.

-5. A regularly updated job board
+5. Manage a regularly updated job board

 Managing a job board directly on your association or chamber website is a huge service to any members on a job search.
 They’ll know they can rely on the positions you have listed to be vetted by the organization and that they won’t have to cut through the clutter of irrelevant opportunities like they would on larger boards.
 What’s better than directly connecting a member to their next opportunity?

-In fact, hosting that job board provides value to employer members as well.
+In fact, hosting a job board provides value to employer members as well.
 There are even benefits to be had for your organization, too!
 Download our guide below to find out how to get started with creating value for EVERYONE through hosting a job board on your association or chamber website: